Colorings of unrooted tree-based networks and related graphs: Preliminaries

 As a corollary of this lemma, we directly obtain the following statement:

 \begin{corollary} Let $G$ be a graph such that each block contains at most $k$ vertices.
 Then, we have $\chi(G) \leq k$. \end{corollary}

-Before we can continue with our own results, we need to consider the following two lemmas, which are based on Zykov operations as introduced above.
+Before we can continue with our own results, we need to consider some heuristic for the Vertex Coloring Problem, which consists in finding an optimal coloring of a graph.
+This heuristic is based on Zykov operations as introduced above.
 The idea here is merely that, by using these simple operations, one can obtain bounds on the chromatic number of a graph.
+In order to explain this more in-depth, we require one more definition and lemma.